 If you don’t have the luxury of either opening the windows or going outside to meditate then go with a fan and some plants.
 Speaking of fans, if you can find one that is also an air purifier you’re in great shape!

-Here's the best selling air purifier on amazon.
+Here’s one of the better air purifiers on amazon.

 I’m a major advocate of natural lighting (as you can probably tell).
 But what if you prefer to meditate at night or your meditation space doesn’t have natural lighting?